commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

 -- 1.6  Availability -----------------------------------------------o

-  htmLawed can be downloaded for free at its website:- http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed.
-Besides the 'htmLawed.php' file, the download has the htmLawed documentation (this document) in plain text:- htmLawed_README.txt and HTML:- htmLawed_README.htm formats, a script for testing:- htmLawedTest.php, and a text file for test-cases:- htmLawed_TESTCASE.txt. htmLawed is also available as a PHP class (OOP code) at its website.
+  htmLawed can be downloaded for free at its website:- https://bioinformatics.org/phplabware/internal_utilities/htmLawed.
+Besides the 'htmLawed.php' file, the download has the htmLawed documentation (this document) in plain text:- htmLawed_README.txt and HTML:- htmLawed_README.htm formats, a script for testing:- htmLawedTest.php, and a text file for test-cases:- htmLawed_TESTCASE.txt. htmLawed can be installed with Composer, and is also available as a PHP class (OOP code) – see the website:- https://bioinformatics.org/phplabware/internal_utilities/htmLawed.
+Official htmLawed releases are also put up on Sourceforge:- https://sourceforge.net/projects/htmlawed/.

 == 2  Usage =======================================================oo